Air traffic controllers guide aerial traffic to ensure safe aerial safety.

 Controllers must often contend with heavy traffic, bad weather, and potential emergencies.

-How Many Air Traffic Controllers Are There in the USA and Worldwide?
+Number of Air Traffic Controllers in the USA and Worldwide

 The FAA has more than 14,000 air traffic controllers in the institution’s 700 facilities in the US.